johnroyer/awesome-php/README.md

 - [Slugify](https://github.com/cocur/slugify) - A library to convert strings to slugs.
 - [SQL Formatter](https://github.com/jdorn/sql-formatter/) - A library for formatting SQL statements.
 - [Color Jizz](https://github.com/mikeemoo/ColorJizz-PHP) - A library for manipulating and converting colors.
+- [PHP Conversion](https://github.com/Crisu83/php-conversion) - Another library for converting between units of measure.
+- [PHP Units of Measure](https://github.com/triplepoint/php-units-of-measure) - A library for converting between units of measure.
+- [ByteUnits](https://github.com/gabrielelana/byte-units) - A library to parse, format and convert byte units in binary and metric systems.

 #### Database